 - Establish clear expectations and boundaries for the job.

 - Create key performance indicators (KPIs) alongside the employee.
-Before the end of their evaluation, review their success rate.
+Before the end of their job evaluation, review their success rate.
 How low or high was their performance?
 What, if anything, needs to change?

 - Never ignore complaints about an employee.
 Always address the problem with the person and enforce necessary disciplinary actions such as termination or a week of leave with no pay.